KARNATISAITHARUN/documentation/using-ocular/tutorials/beautifulcpgs.md

-# Constructing beautiful CPGs from Java Archives
+# Constructing Beautiful Code Property Graphs (CPGs) from Java Archives

-In this tutorial, we show how to create code property graphs (CPGs) from Java archives (JAR or WAR files).
-To be more precise, we want to use the Ocular toolset to create efficient CPGs to improve your results and speed up the analysis, no matter if you use the trial or the full version of Ocular.
+This tutorial demonstrates how to create CPGs from Java archives (JAR or WAR files).
+Using the ShiftLeft Ocular toolset, you create efficient CPGs to improve your results and speed up the analysis of your application.

-Ocular is shipped with our java frontend tool named `java2cpg`.
-While java2cpg, with default settings is doing a great job at creating CPGs from java projects, it is still easily customizable to adjust it to your needs.
+ShiftLeft Ocular is shipped with a Java front-end tool named `java2cpg`. `java2cpg` creates CPGs from Java projects, and can be customize to your specific needs.

-We want to show you the impact of parameterizing java2cpg, by getting our hands dirty on a sample war, the jenkins project war.
-The shell-commands below are downloading the war project from the jenkins site, which has a size of around 73M at the time of writing this tutorial.
+To illustrate the impact of parameterizing `java2cpg`, a Jenkins WAR package is used.
+The shell-commands for downloading the WAR package from the Jenkins site, with a size of around 73M, is

 ```
 	cd ~/bin/ocular/subjects